The Recital

 It is your responsibility to reserve rehearsal and performance dates in Chandler Recital Hall.
 Do this as soon as possible, before your approval hearing.
 The room is busy and its schedule fills quickly as the semester progresses.
 Use the Student Degree Recitals page to direct the whole process of producing your recital.

 Half-hour recitals are presented Monday and Friday afternoons; exceptions to this scheduling policy are not permitted.
 Full-hour recitals are preferably presented on weekday evenings but may also be scheduled on Sunday afternoons.
 The Music Office will prepare your program based on what you submit for the Recital Approval Hearing and will duplicate printed programs for your recital.
 Please proof-read your program copy with your Applied teacher before it is duplicated.
 A sound booth worker will be backstage to assist with logistics and will record your recital.
-Sound booth personnel will then perform basic editing and supply you with an audio compact disc.
+Sound booth personnel will then perform basic editing and supply you with a digital audio file recording.

 BME students must perform their degree recital prior to student teaching.
 Exceptions to this policy will only be granted under the most extraordinary circumstances.